Currently, MoEngage enables you to create three kinds of push campaigns -

 Upon successful campaign creation, you will be taken to the campaign info page where you can view the campaign performance stats such as impressions, clicks, conversions and other details mentioned in this article.

-Next, you can understand how to manage (view, edit and duplicate) campaigns or understand how you can create Smart triggered Push campaigns or Geo Fence Push campaigns.
+Next, you can know about the edit options for your campaign, know how to manage (view, edit and duplicate) campaigns or understand how you can create Smart triggered Push campaigns or Geo Fence Push campaigns.